nrinaudo/nrinaudo.github.com/_articles/pl/recursion.md

 Having a temporary value in the environment _could_ be a problem: we absolutely do not want anyone to look that binding up before it's bound to its final value!
 Luckily, this isn't a possibility here.

-We'll definitely know the final value while interpreting `LetRec`, if only because we must make sure it's a `Lambda` or fail.
+We'll definitely know the final value while interpreting `LetRec`, if only because we must make sure it's a `Function` or fail.
 Which means we can make sure to set it in the environment before interpreting the `body` of the `let rec` statement.

 The function application _must_ happen in the `body` of the `let rec` statement - otherwise, the program is invalid, because it'll refer to a function that does not exist.